 Lucky's story is a sad one and, unfortunately, an all too common reality we see every day in cat rescue...

 He and his sister, after living as indoor cats for some time, were dumped outside and left to fend for themselves on the streets of East Orange, New Jersey.
 They had no food, no shelter, no colony to call their own.
 All they had was each other.
-At some point Lucky's sister was rescued after becoming pregnant and Lucky was now terrified, depressed and on his own.
+But Lucky's sister inevitably became pregnant and was then trapped by a local group and taken into rescue.
+While that was very fortunate for her, Lucky was left behind, alone, terrified and in distress over the loss of his companion.

 There was a kind woman in the area who fed the colonies.
 Most often, though, the neighborhood cats would bully Lucky and chase him away, never leaving him a single scrap.
 He would then come to her door begging, as seen in the image below.
 Her heart broke for him, as did mine when I saw this picture.
 She named him "Fluffy," although we would not come to realize why that was until much later.